 Step #2: Teacher Evaluation

 .
 It is the family's responsibility to see that Greenhill receives these forms before the deadline.
-If your child is not currently in school, you may indicate this on the application.
+Your child’s teacher may want to wait until closer to the deadline in order to get to know your child better.
+If your child is not currently in a school or day care, you may indicate this on the application.

 Register your child for CATS (Collaborative Academic Testing Services) testing.
 You may register your child online at www.catstexas.com

 .
 CATS testing lasts 30 to 60 minutes and is administered to each child individually.
-The cost of this test is $290 and is not included in the Greenhill application fee.
+The cost of this test is $300 and is not included in the Greenhill application fee.
 Parents will receive a summary of test results from the CATS office.
 Spots are limited.
-Please schedule your testing as soon as you submit your Greenhill application.
-CATS testing must be completed by February 3, 2020
+Please schedule your testing as soon as you submit your Greenhill application

 Step #4: Admission Testing